thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 that the competent British executive organ has ratified a treaty, and that the British people through their representatives have become responsible for the fulfilment of treaty obligations.
-The State-will is thus a mere façon de parler, as the only will or wills which operate are those of the individuals who govern Great Britain.
+The State-will is thus a mere _façon de parler_, as the only will or wills which operate are those of the individuals who govern Great Britain.